gitlabhq/gitlabhq/doc/administration/high_availability/monitoring_node.md

+---
+type: reference
+---

 # Configuring a Monitoring node for Scaling and High Availability

 > [Introduced](https://gitlab.com/gitlab-org/omnibus-gitlab/issues/3786) in GitLab 12.0.

+You can configure a Prometheus node to monitor GitLab.

 ## Standalone Monitoring node using GitLab Omnibus